zenoss/twill/README.txt

  7. implement more complex proxy support.
  8. add config directives for socket timeout.

+Random ideas:

+ 1. Build twill interfaces for zope.testbrowser and mechanoid.

+    (This shouldn't be too difficult, since both are based on mechanize...)

+ 2. Write a sizeable Web app and then test it with all of the different tools, above.

+    Draw broad conclusions that are unsubstantiated by the work.

 Contributions are welcome & will be duly acknowledged!

 Acknowledgements and Credits
 ----------------------------

 twill was designed and written by C. Titus Brown.
+All of the good design ideas were stolen from other people; all of the bad ones are my fault.

 Cory Dodt had a great idea with PBP, and I thank him for his insight.
 Ian Bicking gave me the idea of reimplementing PBP on top of IPython